 † Each child in the casa class will visit the Atrium as part of the Christian education curriculum once a week with members of their class.
 Parents are welcome to visit and observe.

 Holy Communion Day School offers a Montessori-inspired summer program for children 18 mo - 4 years.

 The Summer Camp runs Monday - Thursday from 9:00 am - 12:00 pm.
 The cost is $100.00 per each session, and payment is due by the first day of each session.

-Below is a link for the application, which can be mailed in or dropped off to the church office.Holy Communion Day School Summer Program 218 Ashley Avenue Charleston, SC 29403
+A link for the application will be provided soon.Holy Communion Day School Summer Program 218 Ashley Avenue Charleston, SC 29403